How to recognise sexual abuse in autistic children and teenagers

 If you think or know that your autistic child has been sexually abused, it’s natural to feel anger, shock or worry.
 But you’ll need to put your feelings aside for a time so you can help your child feel safe and able to tell you in their own way about what has happened.

 It’s important for your child to tell the story in their own way and at their own pace.
-Just listen, and try not to ask too many questions.
-Too many questions can stop a child from telling you their story and might create problems for future legal procedures.
+Just listen, and don’t ask too many questions.
+Too many questions can stop a child from telling you their story and might create problems for future legal proceedings.

 Help and support for children who have been sexually abused

-Children who have experienced sexual abuse can and do heal if they get support and psychological help.
+Children who have experienced sexual abuse can and do heal if they get support.

 Professional support

-The first step is to visit your GP to ask for a referral to a psychologist for your child.
+The first step is to visit your GP to ask for a referral to a health professional or specialist service for your child.
 It’s a good idea to book a longer consultation time.

-You can ask your GP for help to find the right psychologist for your child.
+You can ask your GP for help to find the right health professional or service for your child.
 You might want to look for someone who:

 - specialises in working with autistic children